-- 4.9 Opinion on a draft policy that facilitated housing development on the Pynes Farm site was canvassed during the Community Consultation event in February 2017.
+- 4.10 Opinion on a draft policy that facilitated housing development on the Pynes Farm site was canvassed during the Community Consultation event in February 2017.
 The exhibition panels included a preliminary site plan produced on behalf of the Church Commissioners.
 Over three-quarters of respondents to the questionnaire (78.3%) said they were in favour of the draft policy for Pynes Farm.
 The comments we received were generally supportive in principle.
 The greatest community concern with the redevelopment proposal is the potential for it to add to the parking problem we experience in the village.
 Surveys have shown that there are few spare overnight parking spaces in this part of the village.
 Given its location at the top of the hill and the type of scheme envisaged, we do expect car ownership levels of the occupiers of the dwellings at Pynes Farm to be as high as elsewhere in the village.
-For this reason, we feel justified in setting on-site parking requirements within the policy. - 4.10 Policy IDE02 allocates the Pynes Farm site for small-scale residential development of up to 10 dwellings provided that the scheme meets the criteria of the policy, to ensure the development does not adversely affect the setting of the Conservation Area and has a positive impact on the character of the village. - 4.11 Whilst any development should achieve a high level of sustainability that is in accordance with the current regulations, we also expect the design of the development to be sensitive to the fact that the site is currently outside the built-up area and adjacent to the Conservation Area.
+For this reason, we feel justified in setting on-site parking requirements within the policy. - 4.11 Our policy IDE02 allocates the Pynes Farm site for small-scale residential development (up to 10 dwellings) provided that the scheme meets the criteria of policy IDE02, which are necessary to ensure the residential development does not adversely affect the setting of the Conservation Area and has a positive impact on the character of the village. - 4.12 Whilst any development should achieve a high level of sustainability that is in accordance with the current regulations, we also expect the design of the new development to be sensitive to the fact that the site is outside the built-up area and adjacent to the Conservation Area.
 There are several established character buildings on the site, which we expect to be retained in whole or part in the new development particularly if they are or can be made structurally sound.
 This is primarily to retain the character of this gateway area of the village and minimise the impact of the new development.
-So close is Pynes Farm to the Conservation Area and so much part of the village's heritage that we would expect the development to conform to the Ide Conservation Appraisal that required development to be "carefully integrated with the historic development pattern".
+So close, is Pynes Farm to the Conservation Area and so much part of the village's heritage that we would expect the development to conform to the Ide Conservation Appraisal that required development to be "carefully integrated with the historic development pattern".
 To that end we expect any materials reclaimed as a result of the site's redevelopment such slate, Exeter brick and local stone to be re-used on the site in the interests of local character.
-"Character is derived more from the use of traditional materials on simple building forms than from any conscious effort to create an effect."
-Once the development is completed, we would expect the site to be included in the built-up area as a result of a review of the boundary by the local planning authority.
+"Character is derived more from the use of traditional materials on simple building forms than from any conscious effort to create an effect."16 - 4.13 Ensuring that the car parking needs of the development can be met fully within the development site is a very important condition.
+The parking problems experienced in Ide are described in the next section of this Plan.